Santiso-Group/despasito/README.md

 In any directory with the appropriate .json input files, run DESPASITO with ``python -m despasito input.json``

-See examples directory or Input/Output documentation for input file structures.
+See examples directory for input file structures.

 ### Copyright